-Crew members are advised to review the Leaves of Absence policy or contact Human Resources for more information.
+Crew members are advised to contact Human Resources for more information.

 Crime-Related Child Death or Disappearance Leave

 The Company provides eligible crew members an unpaid job protected leave of absence of up to one hundred and four (104 weeks if a child of the crew member dies or disappears, and it is probable that the child died or disappeared as a result of a crime.